 The Legal 500 has once again recognised and confirmed Thompson Smith and Puxon (TSP) and its on-going commitment to client service and effective communication with continued recommendations in nine practice areas.
 The Legal 500 said the following about each of TSP’s recommended practice areas and each of the lawyers highlighted in the text are individually recommended also:

-Senior Partner, Mary Anne Fedeyko, says “At TSP we provide a holistic service for our business clients and pride ourselves on our timely service delivery and effective communication with our clients.
-We put understanding our clients’ needs, and how the legal advice we deliver to them fits the manner in which their business operates, at the heart of everything we do.
-For the Legal 500 to highlight this is confirmation that our continued efforts in this area are bearing fruit.”
+Our business services team continues to flourish and perform strongly.
+We provide a holistic service for our business clients and work seamlessly across practice groups, priding ourselves on our responsive, problem-solving approach.
+We put understanding our clients’ needs, and how the legal advice we deliver to them fits the manner in which their businesses operate, at the heart of everything we do. “